-MEETING LOCATION: We’re returning to the Westin at The Domain Austin, situated in one of Austin’s most dynamic neighborhoods.
+MEETING LOCATION: We’re back at The Westin at The Domain, situated in one of Austin’s most dynamic neighborhoods.
 Enjoy the hotel’s onsite restaurant (Corinne), 24-hour Fitness Studio, and outdoor pool.
 The surrounding Domain area boasts upscale shopping, diverse dining, and exciting nightlife options such as iPic Theaters, Topgolf, Gloria’s Latin Cuisine, and Punch Bowl Social.

 Friday, April 24